immunefi-team/Bounty_Boosts/Puffer Finance/28852 - [SC - Insight] Reverting permit transactions caught in the cat....md

 # Reverting permit transactions caught in the catch block continue execution

-Submitted on Wed Feb 28 2024 16:08:17 GMT-0400 (Atlantic Standard Time) by @MrPotatoMagic for [Boost | Puffer Finance](https://immunefi.com/bounty/pufferfinance-boost/)
+Submitted on Feb 28th 2024 at 22:08:17 UTC by @MrPotatoMagic for [Boost | Puffer Finance](https://immunefi.com/bounty/pufferfinance-boost/)

 Report ID: #28852